Deulfi/memo-playlist/README.md

 # memo + playlist
 A recent files menu for mpv with some playlist features slapped on top.

-This script saves your watch history + playlists, and displays it in a nice menu.
+This script saves your watch history + rudimentary playlists, and displays it in a nice menu.

 ![Preview](https://user-images.githubusercontent.com/42466980/236659593-59d6b517-c560-4a2f-b30c-cb8daf7050e2.png)